Skip to content Skip to footer

 1. Make sure you are registered and logged into Galaxy Australia

-1. Upload your primary genome assembly file and the raw reads (concatenate multiple read files into a single file) to your current Galaxy history
+1. Upload your primary genome assembly file and the reads that were used in the genome assembly, i.e. the filtered reads (concatenate multiple read files into a single file) to your current Galaxy history

 • See this link for details on how to upload files

-• If you don’t have a history (i.e. you are using an existing assembly), you can create one, as shown in the image below
+• If you don’t have a history (i.e. you are using an existing assembly), you can create one (click the plus button at the top of this history panel).

 1. Visit this link to: